 I grew up in the historic town of Abingdon in Oxfordshire in the south east of England.
 I enjoyed the privileges of a middle-class upbringing, attending decent schools and having my practical needs met, but at the same time intense relationship problems between my mother and father affected me deeply.

 My mother was an atheist and my father a Christian.
-My father took my sister and I to church some Sundays, and I used to sing in a church choir, but church was always something that I considered boring and irrelevant; I had no real sense of how the gospel message related to me.
-My parents chose not to baptise me as a child.
+My father took my sister and I to church some Sundays and I used to sing in a church choir, but church was always something that I considered boring and irrelevant; I had no real sense of the gospel at the heart of the Christian faith.